 Two additional principals have been re-positioned.
 Kathleen Bollinger has been appointed principal at Our Lady of Sorrows Catholic Academy.
 Sheila Smith-Gonzalez has been appointed principal at St. Camillus Catholic Academy.

 The Office of the Superintendent – Catholic School Support Services is also pleased to announce that 10 schools have made the transition to the academy model.
 The new academies within the diocese are: Holy Child Jesus Catholic Academy, Holy Trinity Catholic Academy, Our Lady of the Angelus Catholic Academy, Our Lady of Perpetual Help Catholic Academy of Brooklyn, Our Lady of Sorrows Catholic Academy, St. Camillus Catholic Academy, St. Francis de Sales Catholic Academy, St. Helen Catholic Academy, St. Mel Catholic Academy and St. Thomas the Apostle Catholic Academy.

 Finally, four new staff members are joining the Office of the Superintendent: Dr. Elizabeth Frangella, associate superintendent for curriculum; Joan McMaster, associate superintendent for teacher and principal personnel; Michael Greiner, coordinator of educational technology and data, and Yinet Liriano, assistant to the superintendent.

-Barbara McArdle is the diocesan assistant superintendent for principal professional development.
+Barbara McArdle is assistant superintendent for principal professional development.